George Morfogen to Replace F. Murray Abraham in MTC's GOLDEN AGE, 12/11

 Morfogen appeared in the role of Rossini in the world premiere of Golden Age at the Philadelphia Theatre Company and as part of The Kennedy Center's "Nights at the Opera" celebrating the works of McNally.

 F. Murray Abraham joined the production for a four-week engagement and is departing due to a previous work commitment.
-He played his final performance in Golden Age on Sunday, December 9.
-Morfogen assumes the role beginning tonight, December 11.
+He will play his final performance in Golden Age on Sunday, December 9.
+Morfogen assumes the role beginning Tuesday, December 11.

-GOLDEN AGE opened at MTC at New York City Center – Stage I (131 West 55th Street) on Tuesday, December 4.
+GOLDEN AGE is currently in previews at MTC at New York City Center – Stage I (131 West 55th Street) and will open on Tuesday, December 4.

 In addition to Morfogen, the cast of Golden Age features Dierdre Friel (Dogfight), Coco Monroe (New York debut), two-time Emmy and two-time Tony Award winner Bebe Neuwirth (Chicago), Emmy Award nominee Lee Pace ( "Pushing Daisies"), Ethan Phillips (November), Lorenzo Pisoni (Humor Abuse), Will Rogers (Unnatural Acts), and Eddie Kaye Thomas (The Submission).